 The 2022-2023 FAFSA Opened on October 1st, 2021

-Some aid is available on a first-come, first-serve basis, so fill out the FAFSA early.
+Some aid is awarded on a first-come, first-served basis, so fill out the FAFSA as soon as you can.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
-You should never have to pay to submit the Free Application for Federal Student Aid (FAFSA), so be very wary of anyone asking you for money.
+No one should ever pay to fill out the FREE Application for Federal Student Aid, (FAFSA), so be very wary of anyone asking you for money.

 If you want to see Rogue Community College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 5 to Grants Pass, or book a flight to the nearest airport, Medford-Jackson County.